sanjeevkumar761/one_touch_sap_deployment_on_azure/s4hana-infra-and-sw/deploytoazure.md

 1\) Wait for initial deployment to complete in Azure portal.
 You'll see the message "Your deployment is complete" in Azure portal.
 It deploys a jumpbox on Azure
 2\) Go to your Resource Group in Azure portal, locate the VM named "jumpboxlinux" and look for its Public IP address
 3\) *Wait for about 10 minutes* for installation monitoring layer inside jumpboxlinux VM to be ready \(It prepares automatically in background\)
-4\) Now, you can check installation progress on URL http://\<public IP of your jumpboxlinux VM\>:3000  \(you need to refresh the page manually to check progress until the Deployment progress reaches 100% which takes about 40-50 minutes)
+4\) Now, you can check installation progress on URL http://\<public IP of your jumpboxlinux VM\>:3000  \(you need to refresh the page manually to check progress until the Deployment progress reaches 100% which takes about 2 to 3 hours)
 5\) You can check detailed installation logs on URL http://\<public IP of your jumpboxlinux VM\>:9001

+## Connect using SAP GUI:
+1\) Logon to Windows jumpbox (installed automatically as part of the installation process)
+3\) Download file "sapgui-download-extract.ps1" from here https://raw.githubusercontent.com/sanjeevkumar761/one_touch_sap_deployment_on_azure/master/s4hana-infra-and-sw/scripts/sapgui-download-extract.ps1
+3\) Open Powershell and cd into directory "C:\Users\juser" 4\) Run powershell script by typing on command line "sapgui-download-extract.ps1" and hit Enter 4\) Wait for SAP GUI zip file for download and extract SAP GUI software 5\) cd into ""

+2\) Switch to root by using command "sudo su"
+3\) SSH into HANA DB VM using command "ssh demo@hanadb" (accept key fingerprint of HANA DB VM when it prompts, by typing yes)
+4\) Inside HANA DB VM, switch to HANA admin user by using command "sudo su - hn1adm"
+5\) Check status of HANA DB processes by using command "sapcontrol -nr 00 -function GetProcessList".
+You should be able to notice that status of all HANA DB processes is GREEN.
 ## Connect to HANA DB and confirm it is up and running:
 1\) SSH into jumpboxlinx VM with its Public IP address using Putty or other SSH tool ( user: juser, password: Welcome@123 )
 2\) Switch to root by using command "sudo su"